FraGirla/CIL_sentiment_analysis/README.md

 The code generates a Prediction.csv file, which is ready for submission on Kaggle.

 ## 5. Results
-Performances of every cross validation are stored in [results.txt](results.txt).
+Performances of every training and cross-validation are stored in [results.txt](results.txt).

 We obtained 0.92080 on the public leaderboard with an ensemble of three models:
 * BERTweet-base
 * BERTweet-large
 * BERTweet-large using LoRA (Low-Rank Adaptation)

-The ensemble has been cross-validated on a NVIDIA A100 80GB PCIe on Euler Cluster using [train.sh](src/train.sh) The final submission has been generated on a NVIDIA A100 80GB PCIe on Euler Cluster using [submission.sh](src/submission.sh)
+The ensemble has been cross-validated on a NVIDIA A100 80GB PCIe on Euler Cluster using [train.sh](src/train.sh)

+The final submission has been generated on a NVIDIA A100 80GB PCIe on Euler Cluster using [submission.sh](src/submission.sh)